Updated for Thanksgiving 2020:

 Shops, banks, and restaurants etc. will be open like a normal day (whatever constitutes a normal day in this pandemic).
 But you’ll find a place to celebrate.
 Just remember that COVID restrictions often demand reduced capacity in places, so be sure to book in advance if you want to go out.

 We’ve scoured the internet and social media looking for Thanksgiving recommendations throughout Central America so you don’t have to.

 Celebrating Thanksgiving in Belize?
-Here are five places to check out:
+Here are three places to check out:

 Aguarda Hotel (Santa Elena, Cayo District)

-If you’re looking for a place to do Thanksgiving in Guatemala, find five places right here:
+If you’re looking for a place to do Thanksgiving in Guatemala, look right here:

 The Londoner Pub (Antigua)